 1. Talking it out with the borrower.
 The borrower is going to use your name and credit history to take out a loan.
 It can be helpful to understand why they feel they need a cosigner while making sure they have the means to repay the loan.

 2. Following up often.
 Keeping the lines of communication open so you are aware of any issues can be helpful for both parties.
-If need be, you could discuss making payments on their behalf to avoid the effect of a late or missed payment on your own credit score.
+If need be, you could discuss making payments on their behalf to avoid the impact of a late or missed payment on your own credit score.

 3. Accepting negative outcomes.
 Even if you’ve done everything you can to ensure the borrower is trustworthy, something might come up where they let you down.
 Your credit score might take a hit and you might be responsible for making payments yourself.
 Remember that this could happen, so accepting it as a possibility may be helpful.